 Allow 30 seconds before re-powering an instrument that has been switched off.
-If the power is switched more frequently than that, the turn-on delay may be longer (up to 20 seconds) as the internal software performs filesystem checks.
+If the power is switched more frequently than that, the turn-on delay may be longer (up to 20 seconds) as the internal software performs filesystem checks, or the instrument may remain unresponsive indefinitely.